 Wear your gear especially your boots.

 Chances are that your gear has been sleeping a closet since the last session or worse still lent out to a friend and not returned.
 My advice, get all your gear together and try it on.
 How’s it fit?
 Still got it?
-Can your gear hold up to a Make sure you wear your boots around for a bit, there is nothing worse than halfway through a run and finding your feet cramping in agony.
-Not only will you get used to the feel of your gear again, discover if you need to buy a size up or down but you’ll discover the little things that can spell disaster for a snow trip, things like; a loose snow skirt, holes and tears in the outer layer and dare we say it… a really, really old style of outerwear that is just a few years shy of becoming ‘retro cool’ again.
+Can your gear hold up to a day on the slopes?
+Make sure you wear your boots around for a bit, there is nothing worse than halfway through a run and finding your feet cramping in agony.
+Not only will you get used to the feel of your gear again, discover if you need to buy a size up or down, but you’ll also discover the little things that can spell disaster for a snow trip.
+Things like; a loose snow skirt, holes and tears in the outer layer and dare we say it… a really, really old style of outerwear that is just a few years shy of becoming ‘retro cool’ again.

 Find something similar to do at home

 In Australia, this is kind of limited to going for a longboard (skateboarding) or investing in roller blades and bombing a hill or two.
-While neither are going to impart that genuine feeling they’re pretty close and will certainly hone your ability to slow down an practice turning.
-They’ll also fire up similar muscle groups which are about to get a hammering.
-From smaller support muscles in your ankles and calves right up to your prime movers in your butt.
+While neither are going to impart that genuine feeling, they’re pretty close and will certainly hone some skills and help your practice slowing down and turning.
+They’ll also fire up the same muscle groups which are about to get a hammering.

 Don’t go hard on day one